joxeankoret/diaphora/README.md

 NOTE: If you're looking for a tool for diffing or matching functions between binaries and source codes, you might want to take a look to [Pigaios](https://github.com/joxeankoret/pigaios).

+## Unique Features

+Diaphora has many of the most common program diffing (bindiffing) techniques you might expect, like:

+ * Diffing assembler.
+ * Diffing control flow graphs.
+ * Porting symbol names and comments.
+ * Addig manual matches.
+ * Similarity ratio calculation.
+ * Batch automation.
+ * Call graph matching calculation.
+ * Dozens of heuristics based on graph theory, assembler, bytes, functions' features, etc...

+However, Diaphora has also many features that are unique, not available in any other public tool.
+The following is a non extensive list of unique features:

+ * Parallel diffing.
+ * Pseudo-code based heuristics.
+ * Pseudo-code patches generation.
+ * Ability to port structs, enums and typedefs.
+ * Diffing pseudo-codes (with syntax highlighting!).
+ * Scripting support (for both the exporting and diffing processes).
+ * ...

 ## Python 2.7 and IDA versions 6.95 to 7.3

 TLDR: if you're looking for a version of Diaphora supporting Python 2.X and IDA versions 6.95 to 7.3, [check this release](https://github.com/joxeankoret/diaphora/releases/tag/1.2.4) or [this branch](https://github.com/joxeankoret/diaphora/tree/diaphora-1.2).